coderanger/coderanger.net/content/posts/poise-cookbooks.md

 The [`application_ruby`](https://github.com/poise/application_ruby) cookbook
 supports deploying Ruby web applications like Rails and Sinatra projects.
-It supports running Rack applications behind Thin and Unicorn, as well as most standard Rails deployment steps.
+It supports running application services using Thin and Unicorn, as well as most standard Rails deployment steps.

 ## application_python